 PLAYING TWO BALLS WHEN UNCERTAIN WHAT TO DO (Rule 20.1c(3); Stroke Play Only) – A player who is uncertain about the right procedure while playing a hole may complete the hole with two balls without penalty by following the procedure found in Rule 20.1c(3).
 The player MUST report the facts to the Committee before returning the scorecard; the player is Disqualified if he or she fails to do so.

-RELIEF ON OPPOSITE SIDE OF RED PENALTY AREA – Model Local Rule B-2
+RELIEF ON OPPOSITE SIDE OF RED PENALTY AREA – Local Rule as prescribed in Section 8 of the Committee Procedures is in effect.
+Model Local Rule B-2

-CONFORMING BALL RULE – Model Local Rule G-3.
+CONFORMING BALL RULE – Local Rule as prescribed in Section 8 of the Committee Procedures is in effect.
+Model Local Rule G-3.
 PENALTY: Disqualification.

 ACCIDENTAL MOVEMENT OF A BALL – If a ball that is in play and at rest on the course moves, the player should refer to Rule 9.2.
 NOTE: If a ball on the putting has been lifted and been replaced, the ball MUST be replaced on its original spot no matter the cause for the movement, no penalty.
 EXCEPTION: If the ball begins to move during the backswing or stroke and the stroke is made, see Rule 9.1b.